Los Cabos Whale Shark Snorkeling Tour

-Snorkel alongside the largest fish is not just an Adventure, it’s a memory for a lifetime.
+In our All Inclusive Los Cabos Whale Shark Snorkeling Tour a great day is guaranteed.
+Your search for things to do in Los Cabos is over.
+Snorkeling alongside the largest fish is not just an Adventure, it’s a memory for a lifetime.
 The Whale Shark with up to 30 feet in length is a fantastic and gentle fish.
-Jump into the pristine waters of the Sea of Cortez with your snorkel gear in La Paz and enjoy the site of the Whale Shark very close and right next to you while he eats his Plankton, his preferred dish.
+In our Los Cabos Whale Shark Snorkeling Tour jump into the pristine waters of the Sea of Cortez with your snorkel gear in La Paz and enjoy the site of the Whale Shark very close and right next to you while he eats his Plankton, his preferred dish.
 Whale Sharks are filter feeders and not hunters and its considered a safe Adventure that leaves you breathless looking at this Giant Fish.
-Your professional Tour Guide will always be with you to make you feel safe.
+Your professional Los Cabos Whale Shark Snorkeling Tour Guide will always be with you to make you feel safe.
 The Boat ride included with beautiful sceneries and views is another plus of this Fantastic Adventure.
 In addition, and as added value, also stop in the beautiful small town of Todos Santos know as an excellent surfing spot, its quaint streets and shops and of course Hotel California.
-This Whale Shark Tour will give you the opportunity to take fantastic photos of the Baja, the Whale Shark and Todos Santos that you can share with your loved ones and will certainly gain many likes and shares.
+This all-day adventure will give you the opportunity to take fantastic photos of the Baja, the Whale Shark and Todos Santos that you can share with your loved ones and will certainly gain many likes and shares.

 Whale sharks have a mouth that can be 1.5 m (4.9 ft) wide, containing 300 to 350 rows of tiny teeth and 20 filter pads which it uses to filter feed.
 Unlike many other sharks, whale sharks' mouths are located at the front of the head rather than on the underside of the head.
 Whale sharks have five large pairs of gills.
 The head is wide and flat with two small eyes at the front corners.
 Whale sharks are dark grey with a white belly.
 Their skin is marked with pale grey or white spots and stripes which are unique to each individual.
 The whale shark has three prominent ridges along its sides, which start above and behind the head and end at the caudal peduncle.
 Its skin can be up to 15 cm thick and is very hard and rough to the touch.
 The shark has two dorsal fins set relatively far back on the body, a pair of pectoral fins, a pair of pelvic fins and a single medial anal fin.
 The tail has a larger upper lobe than the lower lobe (heterocercal).
 The whale shark's spiracles are just behind its eyes.